ElizaRegas/starter-template-react/README.md

 2. Create a new React app in the terminal:

     $ npx create-react-app {your repo name}

-3. Change the information in the package.json for name, homepage, etc.
+3. Copy/paste the package.json from the template, making sure to change the information for name, homepage, etc.

 4. Switch into the new project